 On behalf of the faculty and staff, it is my pleasure to welcome you to the BMCC family.
-Whether you are joining us for college preparation, college transfer, professional or technical training, for assistance with workforce development or self-improvement and personal growth, we are excited to be able to help you achieve your goals.
-You are joining us at an exciting time at BMCC as we launch many new programs to meet the workforce demands of area employers and provide exciting new career opportunities.
-In the Fall Quarter, the college will debut its Precision Agriculture and Veterinary Assistant programs, the first of many new offerings we are currently developing.

-To help you achieve your goals, BMCC offers an extensive advising program to help you prepare for college life and to chart a course to accomplishing your educational objectives.
+Whether you are joining us for college preparation, college transfer, technical training, for assistance with workforce development or self-improvement and personal growth, we are all committed to your success.
+You are joining us at an exciting time at BMCC as we launch new programs that provide exciting new career opportunities that will meet the workforce demands of area employers.
+In the Fall Quarter, the college will debut its Precision Agriculture and Mechatronics (a.k.a: Advanced Industrial Maintenance) programs, the first of many new offerings in development.
+To help you achieve your goals, BMCC offers an extensive advising program that is structured to facilitate your successful transition to college life and to chart a course toward the accomplishment of your educational objectives.
 We recognize that education is an expensive investment.
-BMCC provides assistance in identifying financial aid options including scholarships and student loan programs to help you afford your educational experience.
+BMCC provides assistance in identifying financial aid options, including scholarships and student loan programs, to help you afford your educational experience.
 Please take advantage of these services and schedule an appointment with an advisor as soon as possible; it will greatly improve the quality and value of your time at BMCC.

-I urge you to enjoy your time at BMCC.
-We offer a variety of team sports, student government sponsored events, clubs and cultural activities to enrich your student experience and bring you into closer contact with your fellow students and community.

-In the coming school year, I look forward to meeting you and helping make your experience at BMCC educationally and personally rewarding.
+Here is a contact phone number to get started.
+I encourage you to enjoy your time at BMCC.
+We offer a variety of team sports, student government-sponsored events, clubs and cultural activities to enrich your student experience and bring you into closer contact with your fellow students and community.
+In the coming school year, I look forward to meeting you and helping to make your experience at BMCC educationally and personally rewarding.